 In 1985, the computer engineering program was introduced to students of the Department of Electrical Engineering/Electronics and Communications Engineering (E.E./E.C.E.) as an option for students who want to focus on electronics, low-level language programming, and microprocessor design.
-In 1986, the 5-year Bachelor of Science in Computer Engineering (B.S.
-Cp.E.) program was offered and the computer engineering program was annexed by the E.E./E.C.E. department as one of its academic sections.
-Several enrollees of the new program were students who shifted from E.C.E. to the new B.S.
+In 1986, the five-year Bachelor of Science in Computer Engineering (B.S.
+Cp.E.) program was offered and was annexed by the E.E./E.C.E. department as one of its academic sections.
+The first enrollees were students who shifted from E.C.E. to the new B.S.
 Cp.E. program.

 In 2004, the department offered the Master of Computer Engineering (M.Cp.E.) program and the three-track B.S. program with majors in Digital System Design, Software Engineering, and Computer Networks.
 In 2016, the department offered the same three-track program for its Master of Science in Computer Engineering (M.S.
 Cp.E.) and Master of Engineering in Computer Engineering (M.Eng.
 Cp.E.).

 The bachelor’s program has earned recognition from the Commission on Higher Education (CHED) as a Center of Development (COD) in 2009–2012, 2012–2015, and 2015–2018.
 It also earned accreditation from the Philippine Technological Council (PTC) after it implemented Outcomes-Based Education (OBE) as a continuous quality improvement framework consistent with Washington Accord standards.
 This is in addition to the Level II accreditation from the Federation of Accrediting Agencies of the Philippines obtained through the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) evaluation.